-In 2017, the Shirley Ryan AbilityLab opened the doors to our new facility at 355 E. Erie St., marking the first-ever “translational” research hospital in which clinicians, scientists, innovators and technologists work together in the same space, surrounding patients, discovering new approaches and applying research in real time.
+In 2017, we opened the doors to our new facility at 355 E. Erie St., marking the first-ever “translational” research hospital in which clinicians, scientists, innovators and technologists work together in the same space, surrounding patients, discovering new approaches and applying research in real time.
 In this new model of translational medicine, patients remain the center of the focus, with researchers and clinicians working together with one goal: better, faster outcomes.

 Specially Designed Care & Services

 Not all inpatient rehabilitation facilities are the same.
-There are differences in their levels of experience, the quality of their patient care, and the sophistication of the technologies and therapies they use.
+There are differences in levels of experience, the quality of patient care, and the sophistication of the technologies and therapies used.
 With the latest technology and services on hand, Shirley Ryan AbilityLab is able to accommodate all levels of care.
-We have a medical acute care unit (MACU), diagnostic suite, custom prosthetics and orthotics available on site, vocational therapy and supportive services available to our patients and caregivers in our flagship location.
+We have a Medical Advanced Care Unit (MAC-U), diagnostic suite, custom prosthetics and orthotics services available on-site, vocational therapy, and supportive services available to our patients and caregivers in our flagship location.

-Learn about our Innovation Centers, unique areas of care focused on leveraging expertise to promote care and healing
+Learn about our Innovation Centers, unique areas of care focused on leveraging expertise to promote healing

 Here to Help

-We treat people of all ages from around the world with a range of disabilities, from complex conditions like brain injury, spinal cord injury, and stroke to more common ailments such as arthritis and sports injuries.
+We treat people of all ages and from around the world with a range of impairments, from complex conditions like brain injury, spinal cord injury and stroke, to more common ailments such as arthritis and sports injuries.
 For answers to any of your questions, give us call at 312-238-1000, or complete the form below.